Orthokeratology (Ortho-K) is Now Available at Sparks & Feros Optometrists

-Orthokeratology or Ortho-K (also known as sleep lenses) uses an oxygen permeable contact lens to temporarily reshape the cornea.
-The main advantage of Ortho-K is that if effectively controls the progression of myopia in children.
-The lenses are worn while sleeping and taken out upon wakening.
-This enables your child’s to have clear sight during the day allowing him/her enjoy school, exercise, and swim without needing glasses or contact lenses.
-Adults can also share the benefits of Ortho-K lenses and are particularly useful for sportspeople, surfers, swimmers, and for those working in dusty environments and in outdoor occupations where glasses or contact lenses are a disadvantage.
+Orthokeratology, or Ortho-K, also known as sleep lenses, uses oxygen-permeable contact lenses to temporarily reshape the cornea.
+One of the main advantages of Ortho-K is that it can help control the progression of myopia in children.
+The lenses are worn while sleeping and removed upon waking.
+This enables your child to have clear sight during the day, allowing them to enjoy school, exercise and swimming without needing glasses or contact lenses.
+Adults can also benefit from Ortho-K lenses, particularly sportspeople, surfers, swimmers and those working in dusty environments or outdoor occupations where glasses or contact lenses may be a disadvantage.

-The aim of Ortho-K lens treatment is to control progression of myopia also known as short-sightedness.
+The aim of Ortho-K lens treatment is to control the progression of myopia, also known as short-sightedness.
 It has the additional benefit of giving clear vision without having to wear glasses or contact lenses during the day.
-The lenses are worn overnight to reshape the cornea bringing the light rays into sharp and clear focus.
-The corneal reshaping effect of Ortho-k is temporary and lasts for about a day, so the lenses need to worn every night for best vision.
+The lenses are worn overnight to reshape the cornea, bringing light rays into sharp, clear focus.
+The corneal reshaping effect of Ortho-K is temporary and lasts for about a day, so the lenses need to be worn every night for best vision.

-Standard glasses and contact lenses focus the light rays on the centre of the retina (known as the fovea) to correct myopia.
-The problem being is that they cause a steady increase in the level of myopia.
-Ortho-K lenses reshape the central cornea allowing you to see clearly, while changing the peripheral cornea to reduce the progression of myopia.
+Standard glasses and contact lenses focus light rays on the centre of the retina, known as the fovea, to correct myopia.
+However, they do not control the underlying progression of myopia.
+Ortho-K lenses reshape the central cornea to allow clear vision, while also changing the peripheral cornea to help reduce the progression of myopia.
 Children as young as 7 years of age can benefit from Ortho-K treatment.

-It has been shown that children using Ortho-K lenses had their myopia slowed down by about 43% as compared to children using conventional spectacles.
+It has been shown that children using Ortho-K lenses had their myopia slowed by about 43% compared to children using conventional spectacles.

 Ortho-K has been around for over 50 years.
-Recent developments in corneal mapping technology such as the Medmont E300 topographer, now available at Sparks & Feros Optometrists, combined with new contact lens materials has enabled very high accuracy in both lens manufacture and improved lens comfort.
-Modern Ortho-K wearers can expect very safe, comfortable overnight wear and clearer vision during the day.
+Recent developments in corneal mapping technology, such as the Medmont E300 topographer now available at Sparks & Feros Optometrists, combined with new contact lens materials, have enabled very high accuracy in lens manufacture and improved lens comfort.
+Modern Ortho-K wearers can expect safe, comfortable overnight wear and clearer vision during the day.

 Children

-Ortho K is a powerful way to control the progression of myopia in children.
-If your child is myopic then Ortho-K treatment should be considered.
-Ortho-K is safe and for children form ages 7 years and above.
+Ortho-K is a powerful way to help control the progression of myopia in children.
+If your child is myopic, Ortho-K treatment may be worth considering.
+Ortho-K can be suitable for children from 7 years of age and above.

 Adults

 Ortho-K is recommended for people who want to be free of glasses and contact lenses during waking hours.
-It is also recommended for sportspeople, surfers, swimmers, and for those working in dusty environments and in outdoor occupations where glasses or contact lenses are a disadvantage.
+It is also recommended for sportspeople, surfers, swimmers and those working in dusty environments or outdoor occupations where glasses or contact lenses may be a disadvantage.

 Other Treatments

-Atropine Eye Drop Treatment – Studies show that 0.01% atropine slows the progression of myopia with very little side effects.
+Atropine Eye Drop Treatment – Studies show that 0.01% atropine can slow the progression of myopia with very few side effects.
 However, 0.01% atropine is not yet commercially available and is only dispensed by compounding pharmacists in Australia.
-It is worth mentioning that 1% Atropine has also shown an effective result in myopia control, however, it leads to light sensitivity and poor near vision and is rarely prescribed due to its side effects.
+It is worth mentioning that 1% atropine has also shown effective results in myopia control; however, it can lead to light sensitivity and poor near vision, and is rarely prescribed due to its side effects.
 This treatment is not currently available at Sparks & Feros Optometrists.

-Sparks & Feros Optometrists are members of the Orthokeratology Society of Oceania (OSO) and American Academy of Orthokeratology and Myopia Control which are both dedicated to promoting research, professional development of Orthokeratology.
+Sparks & Feros Optometrists is a member of the Orthokeratology Society of Oceania and the American Academy of Orthokeratology and Myopia Control, both of which are dedicated to promoting research and professional development in orthokeratology.

 Protecting Your Child’s Potential